britram/rains-prototype/draft-trammell-rains-protocol.md

 The RAINS Protocol is based on an information model built around two kinds of
 information: Assertions and Queries.
-An Assertion contains some information about a name or address, and a Query contains a request for information about a name of address.
+An Assertion contains some information about a name or address, and a Query contains a request for information about a name or address.
 The information model in this section omits information elements required by the resolution mechanism itself; these are defined in more detail in {{cbor}} and {{protocol-def}}.